Defender (video game): Retrospective

-GameDaily in 2009 rated Defender the ninth most difficult game, citing the attack and rescue gameplay.
-Author Steven L. Kent called it "one of the toughest games in arcade history".
-He also stated that novice players typically are able to play only a few seconds, and that enthusiasts saw proficiency at the game as a "badge of honor".
-David Cuciz echoed similar comments.
-Sellers described Defenders difficulty as "humbling", saying that few could play it with proficiency.
+Video game journalist Steven L. Kent called it "one of the toughest games in arcade history."
+He stated that novices are able to play only a few seconds, and that enthusiasts saw proficiency as a "badge of honor".
+Cuciz echoed similar comments.
+Sellers described Defenders difficulty as "humbling", saying that few could play it proficiently.
 He further stated that players would continue to play despite the difficulty.
-Author David Ellis attributes the game's success to its challenging design.
 Its difficulty is often attributed to its complex control scheme.
-Edge magazine called Defender "one of the most difficult-to-master" games, describing its controls as "daunting".
+Edge magazine staff called Defender "one of the most difficult-to-master" games, describing its controls as "daunting".
+Writing for Eurogamer, Spanner Spencer called it a "landmark" game that demanded more than its contemporaries.
+In describing it as one of the most difficult games, he wrote that the "rapid" gameplay required dexterity, strategy, and "100% of the player's concentration".
+Video game writer David Ellis attributes the game's success to its challenging design.
+Brett Alan Weiss of Allgame wrote that despite its complexity, Defender is among the "most influential and most popular games" as well as one of the highest grossing.
+He attributed the game's challenge and enjoyment to its combination of audiovisuals and "intense shooting action".